Share This PSA About Wandering with Everyone You Know—Let’s Raise Awareness to Save Lives!Matthew M. Sullivan

-Wandering is common among toddlers and is often short-lived — however, with children and adults with autism, the behavior can continue for years, with nearly fifty percent of all children with autism engaging in the behavior.
+Wandering is common among neurotypical toddlers and young children, and it is often short-lived — however, for children and adults with autism, the behavior can continue for years, with nearly fifty percent of all children on the autism spectrum engaging in the behavior.

-Individuals on the spectrum often have difficulties with communication and safety awareness, which can lead to a tendency to leave a safe area or a guardian’s care.
+Individuals on the spectrum often have difficulties with sensory input, communication, and safety awareness, which can lead to a tendency to leave a safe area or a guardian’s care.
 Unfortunately, wandering can result in a number of dangers, including traffic injuries and (most commonly) accidental drowning.

 Learn more about wandering behavior, and what you can do to help a misplaced child or adult on the spectrum in this video.

 Even if you don’t come across a wandering child with autism, you can still help prevent this dangerous behavior.
 By donating through our Gift That Gives More™, you can help us save lives.